chpxu/dotfiles/README.md

 ## Themes, Icons and Colour Palette

-These dotfiles use 2 themes.
+These dotfiles uses the Nord theme.

 1. The [Nord colour palette](https://nordtheme.com).
 2. The GTK theme [Nordic](https://www.gnome-look.org/p/1267246/) by @EliverLara.